-The student model, on the other hand, takes adversarial examples generated by \cref{eq:generated AE} as input, using the soft labels produced by the teacher for supervision.
+The student model, on the other hand, takes adversarial examples generated by Eq.~\eqref{eq:generated AE} as input, using the soft labels produced by the teacher for supervision.
 In its optimization, the student model learns robust prompts by minimizing the KL divergence between its probability outputs and the teacher’s soft labels.
 Formally, the distillation process is formulated as:

 where $\boldsymbol{P}^{(S)} = \{\boldsymbol{P}_v^{(S)}, \boldsymbol{P}_t^{(S)}\}$ represents the updated prompts for the student model.
-It is important to note that the student input is an adversarial example $\boldsymbol{x^\prime}$ while the teacher input is a natural example $\boldsymbol{x}$.
-Since the teacher, trained on clean data, provides soft labels with strong generalization properties, this alignment helps the student become more robust to adversarial perturbations while inheriting the teacher’s generalization capabilities, thereby achieving a better balance between natural accuracy and adversarial robustness.
+It is important to note that the student's input is an adversarial example $\boldsymbol{x}'$ while the teacher's input is a natural example $\boldsymbol{x}$.
+Since the teacher, trained on clean data, provides soft labels with strong generalization, this alignment helps the student become more robust to adversarial perturbations while inheriting the teacher’s generalization capability, thereby achieving a better balance between clean accuracy and adversarial robustness.
 The complete procedure of APD is outlined in Algorithm \ref{alg:apd}.